 We usually do a family dinner celebration for our grandkids and the parents will host a birthday party or sleepover with their friends on another day.

-I always ask the birthday person what they would like for their birthday supper and what style and flavor of cake they would want.
+I always ask the birthday person what they would like for their birthday supper and what style and flavour of cake they would want.

 This certainly tests my creativity at times but I love the challenge.

-Through the years I have done quite an assortment of flavors and themes.
+Through the years I have done quite an assortment of flavours and themes.

 So Alex’s birthday was on Friday and they came over for the coveted birthday meal.